SModelS/smodels/docs/manual/source/Installation.rst

 editing text files.
 The next time the
 :ref:`Database <Database>` class is instantiated, the binary (Pickle) database file is updated automatically.

+.. [*] The :ref:`database browser <databaseBrowser>` interface provided by smodelsTools.py also
+   requires IPython.
+However, all the other SModelS functionalities are independent of IPython.